btcsuite/btcwallet/README.md

 As a daemon, btcwallet provides no user interface and an additional graphical or command line client is required for normal, personal wallet usage.
-Conformal has written [btcgui](https://github.com/conformal/btcgui) as a graphical frontend to btcwallet.
+Conformal has written [btcgui](https://github.com/conformal/btcgui) as a graphical client to btcwallet.

 This project is currently under active development is not production